nickyhajal/world-domination-summit/_content/2013-world-record.md

 ## 2013 World Record

 # The World Float was, in a word, epic.
-620 people on the Willamette River, holding hands and have a blast.
+620 people on the Willamette River, holding hands and having a blast.
 Could you ask for more?
 We did.
 Can we get a world record up in here?

 <div class="zig-zags_blue"></div>